zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/iceegen-getimaptokeniface-method.md

 ## <a name="parameters"></a>Parameter
  `pIMapToken`
- [in, out] Das Metadatentoken für die Schnittstelle zurückgegeben werden.
+ [in, out] The metadata token for the interface to be returned.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MsCorEE.dll verwendet
+ **Library:** Used as a resource in MsCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]